 back arrow

-The current structure of having four separate chemical websites creates inefficiencies and inconveniences, especially for sales teams who struggle to introduce products across different brands.
+The current structure of having four separate B2B websites for our chemical company client creates inefficiencies and inconveniences, particularly for their sales teams, who struggle to introduce products across different brands.

 Solution

-1 UX Designer (Me), 1 UI Designer, 1 Project manager, 1 Back-end engineer, 1 Front-end engineer
+Collaborated with 1 UI Designer, 1 Project manager, 1 Back-end engineer, and 1 Front-end engineer

 Timeline